harvard-edge/MAVBench/README.md

 More technical details are available in our paper

 ## Contribute
 MAVBench aims at brining the robotics, software and hardware community together.
-We welcome any contributions such new kernels, new applications and new hardware setups.
+We welcome any contributions such as new kernels, new applications and new hardware setups.

 ## contacts
 behzadboro@gmail.com